Shuronglin/BinAgg/README.md

 Based on the paper:
 > Lin, S., Slavković, A., & Bhoomireddy, D. R. (2026).
 "Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees." arXiv:2510.16974v1: https://arxiv.org/pdf/2510.16974.
 Accepcted to AISTATS 2026.

-P.S.
-This repository mainly provides the package implementation.
-The experiments reported in the paper are maintained separately by the third author at: https://github.com/Dee-1862/BinAgg.

 ## Features